wagrav/crux/README.md

 ## Features

 * based on kubernetes therefore can be implemented on majority of cloud providers and private clusters
-* script automation around the framework is tested with BATS framework giving you certainty that it all works when things change around you
+* framework is tested with [BATS](https://github.com/bats-core/bats-core/) giving you certainty that it all works when things change around you
 * solution contains Chrome Headless and allows you to use Web Driver Sampler to browser-test "difficult" applications (e.g. Mendix-based apps)
 * Simple Table Server is included
 * You can send Live Data to Azure Insights, Azure Backend listener is included